 Unit 9 Armstrong Mall, Southwood Business Park, Farnborough, Hampshire GU14 0NR, United Kingdom

-The role is primarily focused on the design and optimisation of a bespoke UUV given specified system constraints, with some aspects of surface vessel design, launch and evaluation.
+The role is primarily focused on the design and optimisation of sub systems for a bespoke UUV given specified system constraints, with some aspects of surface vessel design, launch and evaluation.

-BOSS is an established and innovative tech company with strong shareholders including BP.
+BOSS is a well-funded tech start up with financial and IP backing from two IOC’s, one of which is a well know Super Major.
 Our vision is to disrupt the Marine Seismic industry through the development of a large-scale autonomous ocean bottom seismic data acquisition system, resulting in a step change reduction in the cost, time and HSSE risks required to acquire high quality OBS data.
-We help our clients to reduce their carbon emissions and their carbon footprint.

 These nodes are capable of multiple autonomous re-positions to allow rolling of the receiver array without having to recover and redeploy nodes.
-This, in combination with automated handling systems, rapid deployment/recovery and intelligent system control, allows for optimisation of seismic acquisition survey operations to minimise duration and cost, and removes the requirement for ROV support.
+This, in combination with rapid deployment and recovery rates, allows for optimisation of seismic acquisition survey operations to minimise duration and cost, and removes the requirement for ROV support.

 • The ability to work in the UK.

-• Development of detailed UUV design concepts to meet required specified performance criteria
+• Development of detailed subsystems and parts to meet required specified performance criteria.

 • Detailed evaluation of design concepts through computational analysis and physical model testing.